Gene Glynn

 Glynn spent the 2007–11 seasons as a member of the professional scouting staff of the Tampa Bay Rays, based in Waseca.

 In 2012, Glynn joined the Twins' organization as manager of the Triple-A Rochester Red Wings.
 After a 72–72 season, the Red Wings' best record in four years, Glynn returned to Rochester in 2013 and 2014, and led his club to identical 77–67 marks.

 As a result of his success, Glynn was interviewed for the parent Twins' vacant managerial opening in October 2014, after the firing of veteran skipper Ron Gardenhire.
-Baseball Hall of Famer Paul Molitor ultimately was hired as the Twins' 2015 pilot, and he added Glynn to his first-year staff as third-base coach.
+Hall of famer Paul Molitor ultimately was hired as the Twins' 2015 pilot, and he added Glynn to his first-year staff as third-base coach.

 In 2019, he joined the Marlins as infield and baserunning coordinator.

 Glynn retired from baseball after the 2020 season.
 On May 4, 2021, Glynn was announced as the head boys basketball coach at St. Clair High School in St. Clair, Minnesota.
 He coached the team during the 2021-2022 season and announced he would be stepping down as head coach at the end of the season.